Racing World With Dwight Allen

 Saturdays 10 to Noon

-The Racing World Program hosted by Dwight Allen has been on WFIN for more than a decade featuring reports from Attica Raceway Park, Eldora Speedway, Limaland Speedway and Fremont Speedway.
-Special Segments include a segment featuring the Hen House with Lisa Hammer who reports about racing from a woman’s point of view.
+The Racing World Program hosted by Dwight Allen has been on WFIN for 21 years featuring reports from Attica Raceway Park, Eldora Speedway, Limaland Speedway, Waynesfield Motorsports Park, Millstream Speedway Findlay and Fremont Speedway.
+You’ll also hear from Michelle Gressman, bench racer and reporter.

 Other special segments include a NASCAR report from Jeff Cheaturm plus a spokesman from The World of Outlaws, All-Star Circuit of Champions, National Speedsport News, NASCAR, IRL, USAC and Late Model “World of Outlaws”.

 John Wells reports from area racing events and Dave Johnson is the producer.

 Dwight is also joined in the studio each week by a rotating panel of local racing experts and drivers.

 A Racing World Perspective…Dwight Allen – Host/Founder

 I started Racing World on WFIN over ten years ago.
 Many people ask me why I took on such an adventure and the answer is really quite simple.
 I had a “part time” job in high school in the Clinton Auto Supply store in my home town of Clinton, Illinois and consequently met many of the local race car drivers running at such places as the Farmer City Speedway in Farmer City, Illinois and at the Macon County Speedway just outside Decatur, Illinois.
 I soon got to know the popular drivers ‘”Rosie” Roteman and “Tiger” Snow and I was hooked ON DIRT TRACK RACING!
 I eventually got to know every “shade tree” mechanic in central Illinois who played around with these race cares which became some of my best friends.
 I, from that time on, really developed a love for the sport and the guys who “strapped into these race cars”.